Adult Nursing BSc (Hons) Blended Learning

 Gaining experience using simulation across a range of care settings is aimed at building your confidence and knowledge about how to act in these situations.
 You can practise and develop your clinical and interpersonal skills in a safe but realistic environment.
 We have also used actors or staff to enhance these experiences in scenarios which include breaking bad news, demonstrating emotional resilience, conflict, aggression, teaching, and child protection conferences.

 As 50% of the course is practice-based, this requires 40 hours per week in placements however up to 25% of this may be in innovative Virtual Simulated Placements.
-During theory modules, teaching is mostly delivered in an asynchronous manner via the FutureLearn and Aula platforms.
+During theory modules, teaching is mostly delivered in an asynchronous manner via the FutureLearn and Aula platforms (platforms are subject to change).
 You will have opportunity to engage in online discussions and contribute to interactive activities under the guidance of expert assistant professors and lecturers, and experienced nurse professionals and academics from a broad range of clinical backgrounds.
-At present we also host once weekly optional live online sessions for students to stay connected and have the opportunity to seek clarification and ask questions in real time, however the focus is very much on enabling flexibility for students in a break away from traditional timetabled classroom activities.
+At present we also host once weekly live online sessions for students to stay connected and have the opportunity to seek clarification and ask questions in real time, however the focus is very much on enabling flexibility for students in a break away from traditional timetabled classroom activities.

 International experience opportunities